 And there are clearly bigger, more obvious factors, like being able to talk to people all over the country – or, thanks to international conference calling, all over the world!
 That has some important knock-ons, too.
-It saves you the cost for you and all the other attendees to travel to the meeting, as well as potentially the expense of renting out a meeting space.
+It saves the cost for you and all the other attendees to travel to the meeting.
+Also, potentially, the expense of renting out a meeting space.
 Plus, you can use all that time you would have spent commuting to get more work done.
-So group phone calls can make businesses more efficient in their use of time and money.
+So group phone calls are beneficial in making businesses more efficient in their use of time and money.

-Another area where teleconferencing has had a huge impact is in education, something proving especially powerful in making education more accessible.
+Another area where teleconferencing has had an enormous impact is in education, something which has proved incredibly powerful in making education more accessible.
 Thanks to teachers and tutors giving lessons via group phone call, it becomes much easier to attend the class.
-That means that students who might otherwise miss out due to their health or geography, duties or gender have the opportunity to learn.
+That means that students who might miss out due to health, geography, duties, gender or a crisis, get the opportunity to learn.

-Group phone calls are also a really good tool for follow-ups, recaps, and catch-up sessions.
+Group telephone calls are also a really good tool for follow-ups, recaps, and catch-up sessions.
 Again, this helps to consolidate and guarantee learning for all, even those maybe facing extra obstacles to their learning.
-Plus, by choosing a conference calling service like WHYPAY?, neither teachers nor students will have to share their contact numbers with each other, helping maintain a professional relationship and protect all parties’ security and privacy.
+Plus, by choosing a conference calling service like WHYPAY?, neither teachers nor students will have to share their contact numbers with each other.
+That helps maintain a professional relationship and protect all parties’ security and privacy.

 Teleconferencing is also an amazing way to exponentially boost the reach of an educational institution’s open day.
-By allowing potential applicants to access the open day remotely, you’ll be almost certain to secure a lot more applicants both within the country and from abroad.
-After all, it’s not easy, cheap, or even possible to dedicate full days to travel to lots of different open days.
-Being able to check out what your school, academy, college or university has to offer from the comfort of their homes, schools or work will make it much easier for more people to see how great you are!
+Consider holding your open day remotely.
+You’ll almost certainly secure more applicants both within the country and from abroad.
+After all, it’s not easy, cheap, or even possible to dedicate full days to travel to lots of open days.
+Let people see what your school, academy, college or university has to offer from the comfort of their homes.
+It will be much easier for more people to see how great you are!

 Group phone calls and medicine